bamason2/ttc066-module/docs/labs/Numerical Integration.md

     Clearly you will also need the equation for $\dot{x}(t)$ at the top of this sheet.
 You do not need to make use of the analytical solution while doing this.

-3. Numerically using Simulink: If you have some experience of using Simulink, you can also write a simple block diagram, and let Simulink do the integration for you (you’ll need an integrator block, a constant block and a sum block).
+3. **Numerically using Simulink**: If you have some experience of using Simulink, you can also write a simple block diagram, and let Simulink do the integration for you (you’ll need an integrator block, a constant block and a sum block).

 ### Questions